L400-RTI/Training-material/modules/07 - AI + Copliot.md

 ### Plugin Deep Dive

-- `ai_embed_text`: Generates vector embeddings from text
+- `ai_embeddings`: Generates vector embeddings from text
 - `ai_chat_completion_prompt`: Contextual response generation from structured/unstructured logs

 ## Technical Deep Dive – Vectors, Embeddings, and Semantic Querying in Eventhouse

 As enterprises race to implement AI-first architectures, the demand for real-time vector storage and semantic search has surged.
 Eventhouse addresses this head-on with native support for high-dimensional vector embeddings and fast approximate similarity search—all accessible via Kusto Query Language (KQL).

 At a foundational level, Eventhouse supports embeddings through its **dynamic column type**, allowing storage of arbitrary-length vectors per record.
 These embeddings—often generated from models like OpenAI’s `text-embedding-ada-002`—can represent anything from customer support transcripts to log anomaly descriptions.
-Using the `ai_embed_text` plugin, users can invoke Azure OpenAI or another configured model to convert unstructured text into vector embeddings directly within a KQL expression.
+Using the `ai_embeddings` plugin, users can invoke Azure OpenAI or another configured model to convert unstructured text into vector embeddings directly within a KQL expression.

 These embeddings are then stored as JSON arrays in the dynamic column and can be indexed and queried using new **vector-aware functions**.
 Eventhouse introduces `vector_cosine_distance()` and related functions to compare an input vector to those stored in the table.
 This enables **top-K similarity search** using cosine similarity, a standard metric in vector search engines.
 The queries support filter predicates, allowing efficient hybrid search where text filters narrow the candidate set before similarity ranking is applied.